mpeng1205/Mini-Project/README.md

 # Mini-Project

-Prime: generates prime number in the number range of the user's input.
+Prime (C language): generates prime number in the number range of the user's input.

-BillSplit: Splites the bills amoung the people present with the user's input of people, bill total, tax percentage, and tip percentage.
+BillSplit (C language): Splites the bills amoung the people present with the user's input of people, bill total, tax percentage, and tip percentage.

 Update soon...